The quality of a leader is reflected in the standards they set for themselves.

 Unfortunately, many companies don’t offer support for individual contributors who are making the transition to managers, or help veteran managers make adjustments to their management skills to motivate and engage the four generations in the office today.
 In many organizations, managers are expected to figure all this stuff out on their own.
-It’s a catch-22 though because as managers, we’re often times too busy developing those who work for us and we forget to focus on ourselves!
+It’s a catch-22 though because as managers, we’re often times too busy developing those who work for us and we forget to focus on ourselves and our management skills!

 So as you work to create your employees’ professional development plans, don’t forget to pay attention to yourself, too!

 Commit right now to spending time focusing on what you need to keep your skills current in today’s workplace.
 Don’t wait for your boss to figure this out for you; instead, make it a priority and figure it out yourself.

 To help with the process, check out a previous blog on creating your own leadership development plan.
 In the meantime, here are six tips you can immediately implement to keep growing and learning in your current managerial position:

 1. Participate in offsite training at least twice a year.

 As difficult as it is to step out of the office for a while, it’s important to get away from your day-to-day routines—and your desk—every once in a while so you can both get a new perspective and focus on what you’re learning.
 Online training programs don’t count: this has to be a setting in which phones are turned off, there are no interruptions and everyone is paying attention.
 Taking this time for your own professional development will make you a better manager back in the office.

 2. Learn to be an effective communicator.